 Respect the Local Wildlife

 A big step into sustainable tourism is to respect the local wildlife and the environment, ensuring that you don’t harass or harm the animals.
-When visiting conservation sites, make sure to donate in order to contribute for its continued existence.
+When visiting conservation sites, make sure to donate in order to contribute to its continued existence.
 Don’t buy any products deriving from endangered or protected species, including animals and plants, to help prevent the extinction of both fauna and flora.

 Tourists’ support of these organisations helps to add pressure in conserving them, which positively impacts the country you visit both short and long term.